Skip to main content

 Yes.
 Adult neurogenesis β€” the birth of new neurons β€” occurs primarily in the hippocampus throughout the human lifespan.
 These newly generated neurons are more excitable than mature ones and integrate more readily into existing networks, giving them a distinct learning advantage.
 Aerobic exercise is the most powerful known stimulator of adult hippocampal neurogenesis.

 BDNF (Brain-Derived Neurotrophic Factor) functions as biological fertilizer for the brain.
-It promotes the growth of new synaptic connections, protects existing neuron health, and is essential for Long-Term Potentiation β€” the cellular mechanism of memory and learning.
-BDNF is dramatically elevated by aerobic exercise, quality sleep, and learning complex new skills.
+It promotes the growth of new synaptic connections, protects existing neuron health, and is essential for Long-Term Potentiation.
+BDNF is most effectively elevated by aerobic exercise (150+ minutes/week raises it 200–300%), quality sleep (7–9 hours), and learning complex new skills.

 Can I change a bad habit using neuroplasticity?